robwoodford/SEC-Card-Game/README.md

 - either also generate stuff that can be cut and paste into the accompanying Word document to keep them in sync or agree a different way of producing that material.

 - the root directory appears to be different on the local build than on github.io, so the graphics don't appear during development.
-That's a pain, try to find a workaround.
+To fix this, use e.g. href="{{ root_url }}/graphics/card_icons/maintenancerecords.svg"